amazon-science/sentence-representations/PairSupCon/README.md

 ## Downstream Evaluation

 We provide the evaluation code for both STS and Clustering evaluation.
-Navigate to the "../DownstreamEval" folder, and run the following:
+Please navigate to the "../DownstreamEval" folder and checkout the details there.

-     1. bash run_sts.sh
-        ** you need to download the senteval datasets

-     2. bash run_clustering.sh
-        ** download the clustering datasets from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data

-        store it in "your-path-to-text-clustering-datasets", and update the "shorttext_clustering_datapath=your-path-to-text-clustering-datasets" in ./DownstreamEval/clustering/dataloader.py